 We achieve these tasks using powerful programs called applications (or apps, for short).
 With just a simple tap, smartphone apps simplify and expedite our lives.
 Apps remove technical complexity and enable us to get to the heart of what we want to do.

-A Smart IIoT Platform works in a similar way.
+An IIoT Platform works in a similar way.
 Designed specifically for manufacturing use cases, Braincube’s Advanced Apps remove technical complexity from multifarious calculations, tedious manual tasks, and do not require you to build a ground-up solution.
 These business intelligence apps make it possible for anyone at your company to gain valuable insights from your production data—and, in doing so, make your operations more efficient.

 Designed to be used by everyone at your company, all of Braincube’s applications are low-code/no-code.
 In other words, a user doesn’t need to have coding experience or skills in order to use the app and achieve their objective.
 This doesn’t mean you can’t customize or build additional capabilities: it simply means, you don’t have to build a custom solution until you’re ready with the right resources.
 In a highly competitive market, manufacturers need solutions that yield almost instant ROI.
 Braincube gives you that power.